Hiropon (sculpture): Casts

 Murakami produced three casts plus one artist's proof of Hiropon, with the hair color and bikini top of the figure differing in each of the casts.
 A cast of Hiropon sold at an auction in 2002 for USD$427,500.

 Reception

 New York Times art critic Roberta Smith wrote that both Hiropon and My Lonesome Cowboy "mesmerize through an unsettling combination of innocence, carnal knowledge, beauty, exquisite artifice and arrested movement," noting Hiropon as "especially good" compared to the "simplistically macho" My Lonesome Cowboy.
-She nonetheless assessed both pieces favorably, arguing "after their shock value has declined, as all shock value must, they are still interesting to look at," arguing that both pieces are more successful that the erotic sculptures of Jeff Koons and Allen Jones.
+She nonetheless assessed both pieces favorably, arguing "after their shock value has declined, as all shock value must, they are still interesting to look at," arguing that both pieces are more successful than the erotic sculptures of Jeff Koons and Allen Jones.
 Art scholar Grace McQuilten is more critical of the piece, arguing that it "was not created as a critique of the way women are represented in otaku culture.
 Instead, it directly appeals to the market."